SylvainRX/WDMyCloud-MediaSorter/README.md

 &nbsp;<b>Toggle off : Settings > Firmware > Auto Update > Enable Auto Update </b><br/>
 </p>
 <p>
-Still from that same page, you must enable SSH access:<br/>
+Still from that same page, you must enable SSH access :<br/>
 &nbsp;<b>Toggle on : Settings > Network Services > SSH</b>
 </p>
-Then from your terminal: <br/>
+Then from your terminal : <br/>
 &nbsp;<b>ssh root@wdmycloud.local</b><br/>
 The default password is welc0me, you should change it once your are logged in.